Skip to content

 Key features of the Gold Coast

-Located in South-East Queensland, 66 kms¹ south of Brisbane on Australia’s east coast, the Gold Coast is the sixth-largest city in Australia and home to over 700, 000 people.
+Located in South-East Queensland, 66 kms¹ south of Brisbane on Australia’s east coast, the Gold Coast is the sixth-largest city in Australia and home to nearly 700, 000 people.
 Gold Coast City is bordered by Logan City, Redland City and Moreton Bay in the north, the Coral Sea in the east, the New South Wales border in the south and the Scenic Rim Regional Council area in the west.
 Gold Coast City's Gross Regional Product is estimated at $48.72 billion, which represents 10.6% of the state's GSP (Gross State Product).
-With more than 70,000 registered businesses across the city, the Gold Coast is developing a significant scale that defines the City's credentials as a world-class investment destination.
+With more than 70,000 registered businesses and growing at 3.5% per annum, the Gold Coast is developing a significant scale that defines the City's credentials as a world-class investment destination.

 Population